Health Psychology & Technology

 Clinical Focus (70%)

-The fellow will function as an integral part of a multi-disciplinary health care team in Organ Transplant and Internal medicine (HIV Clinic).
+The fellow will function as an integral part of a multi-disciplinary health care team in the Organ Transplant and Infectious Disease clinics (HIV Clinic).
 Primary duties will include initial diagnostic evaluations of organ transplant candidates through the Transplant Services, including clinical interview, assessment of medical non-adherence risk factors, and cognitive screening.
-The fellow will also provide behavioral consultation to the interdisciplinary transplant clinical staff and attend all transplant selection meetings.
+The fellow will also provide behavioral consultation to the interdisciplinary transplant clinical staff and attend liver and kidney transplant selection meetings.
 UVA is the only comprehensive center in the state that transplants all solid organs, including liver, kidney, pancreas, lung, and heart.The majority of patients will be those with end-stage liver or kidney disease, although patients with end-stage pulmonary disease will also be evaluated.
 In addition, the fellow also has the opportunity to conduct psychotherapy under the framework of health psychology at the Ryan White HIV Clinic of the UVA Health System.
 Many of the patients in the Ryan White Clinic are underserved minorities living in rural settings.
 These patients often face stigmatization due to their HIV diagnosis.
 Some are also LGBT-identified and face double stigmatization in their communities.
 The fellow will gain experience in providing pragmatic therapy to these patients with depression, PTSD, other anxiety disorders, difficulty adjusting to their diagnosis, and for some, a Schizophrenia-spectrum illness.
-An additional clinical component (20%) will involve conducting comprehensive driving simulator evaluations for individuals with acute or progressive medical conditions, as well as providing rehabilitation services using virtual reality to re-acquire basic and progressively more sophisticated driving skills.

 Research Focus (20%)